proycon/lighthome/README.md

-Though I'm using [Home Assistant](https://home-assistant.io) on the central server at the heart of my home automation ([configuration here](https://github.com/proycon/homeassistant-config), I have various Raspberry Pis and other devices that are part of or connected to my home automation system.
+Though I'm using [Home Assistant](https://home-assistant.io) on the central server at the heart of my home automation ([configuration here](https://github.com/proycon/homeassistant-config), I have various Raspberry Pis and other devices that are an integral part my home automation system.

 To keep things on the various devices as lightweight and as portable as